Labour’s first Budget in 14 years - What's the impact?

 Firstly, the freezing of the nil rate band (£325,000) and Residence Nil Rate Band (£175,000) until 2030 was announced.
 For reference, the Residence Nil Rate Band is generally available when a main residence is passed to direct descendants and this, combined with the nil rate band, generally gives married couples £1m which can be passed to direct descendants inheritance tax free on the second death of them both.

 Additionally, there had been rumours that the inheritance tax break on shares listed on the Alternative Investment Market (AIM), if held for two years before death, would be scrapped.
-However, The Chancellor instead took a ‘half way’ approach by introducing a 20% inheritance tax rate in respect of these shares.
+However, the Chancellor instead took a ‘half way’ approach by introducing a 20% inheritance tax rate in respect of these shares.

 The Chancellor also announced changes to two lesser-known inheritance tax reliefs, Business Relief and Agricultural Relief, which will now be subject to a 20% inheritance tax charge on qualifying asset values over £1 million.